awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA_Troubleshooting.md

 router# debug crypto isakmp
 ```

-To disable debugging, use the following command\.
+To disable debugging, use the following command:

 ```
 router# no debug crypto isakmp